Organic West Milk

 With open, honest communication, Organic West will seek stable pricing so that everyone that requires organic dairy products can plan for their needs and business models.
 We supply:

-- Organic Milk
+- Condensed Skim Milk

-- Organic Condensed Milk
+- Condensed Whole Milk

-- Organic Milk Powder
+- Whole Milk Powder

 Organic West was born with the idea to treat all participants fairly: farmers, dairy processors and end customers.
 By bringing stability to a chaotic market, we plan to smooth out the peaks and valleys while continuously adding an abundant supply of fresh, wholesome organic milk to the ever-increasing demand.